+The average Medicare Part D enrollee takes 4.5 prescription medications on a regular basis.
 Appropriate use of prescription drugs can prolong life, improve quality of life, and postpone or replace the need for intensive, often expensive medical treatments.
-Sixty-five percent of older adults take three or more prescription medications on a regular basis.
+Given older adults’ extensive use of prescription drugs, it is vital to ensure that they are safe, effective, and accessible.

-About four-fifths of all prescriptions dispensed are for generic drugs.
+The vast majority of prescriptions dispensed are for and about four-fifths of all prescriptions dispensed are for generic drugs.
+However, prescription drug spending is driven by considerably more expensive brand name and specialty drugs like biologics.
 On average, the retail price of generics is about 80 to 85 percent lower than that of their branded counterparts, and their prices have generally decreased in recent years with some notable exceptions.
-In contrast, retail prices for widely used brand-name and specialty prescription drugs have increased at a rate that continues to greatly exceed the rate of inflation.
+Retail prices for widely used brand-name and specialty prescription drugs continue to increase at rates that greatly exceed the rate of inflation.

 Biologic drugs are an important and rapidly growing subset of specialty prescription drugs.
 Biologics are derived from living organisms; they may require special handling and are usually administered by injection.
 A large and growing share of prescription drugs in development are biologics.